scalapenos/stamina/README.md

 //
 // Normally, of course, you would only need one case class,
-// which would always represent the current version (V3 in this case). import fommil.sjs.FamilyFormats._ // For this example's ease, auto-generated json formats are used here import spray.json.lenses.JsonLenses._ import stamina.json._
+// which would always represent the current version (V3 in this case). import spray.json.lenses.JsonLenses._ import stamina.json._

+// For this example, we auto-generated json formats from spray-json-shapeless
+// This is not a requirement and you can use explicit formats too. import fommil.sjs.FamilyFormats._

 // spray-json persister for V1.
 // Essentially equivalent to any existing Akka serializer except